kai687/sphinxawesome-theme/docs/how-to/load.md

 ---
+myst:
   html_meta:
     description: |
       Learn how to add the Awesome Theme to your Sphinx documentation.
 ---

 (sec:load)=